 Figure 2: Text selected within the text placeholder

-Here are some guidelines for selecting text in PowerPoint 2013:
+Here are some guidelines for selecting text in PowerPoint 2013 for Windows:

 - Highlight text before or after the text insertion cursor by dragging in the direction you want.
 This selects the text (refer to Figure 2, above).

 - Press Ctrl+A to select all the text.

 - Double-click anywhere in the text, you end up selecting the entire word within which you double-clicked.

 - Triple-click anywhere in the text, you end up selecting the entire sentence, or bulleted list level within which you triple clicked.

 After you have learned how to select the text, follow these basic techniques of changing text on the slide:

 - Open any presentation which has a slide with some text content, as shown in Figure 3.